cobu93/transformer-tabular-data/README.md

 To compile the information of all trials, we include the script __get_trials_info.py__, which generates a CSV file named _trials\_info.csv_.

+To avoid the repetition of this process, we provide the [hyperparameter search files](https://correoipn-my.sharepoint.com/:u:/g/personal/ucoronab_ipn_mx/EWN7ic04YQ1OldxVpWLzTgkBC5RlMRum45-ARjrr1rjIGg?e=605v7A), including the fitted models and the Optuna files.

 ### Cumulative attention

 To extract the cumulative attention vectors for each dataset's best result, we provide the script __attention_extraciton.py__.
 It generates a folder named attention.
 Inside the folder, there exists a folder for each dataset.
 Inside each dataset folder are the cumulative vectors for train, validation, and test, which were written using numpy.
 The last column of the array is the label assigned to each cumulative vector.
+To avoid the extractionprocess we provide the [cumulative attention vectors](https://correoipn-my.sharepoint.com/:u:/g/personal/ucoronab_ipn_mx/ESekCil3dUlBk2am7wisHuYBjquzxgNDLueaLJbsf7j-wg?e=PaBPPS) generated.

 ## Results